Mat191126/Gymer-Rest-Api/README.md

 **Gymer Rest API is an API for gym website that include standard CRUD operations.
 When a client makes a request to an HTTP server (and the server successfully receives the request) API notify the client if the request was successfully handled or not.
-Additionally, we implemented logging errors to email if they occurs during the API runs.**
+Additionally, we implemented mechanism to send log errors to email if they occur during the API request.**

 ## Gymer in action
 ***
 *(Examples with use of account entity)*
 * ### Example GET methods
-  After we enter example **http://localhost:8080/api/accounts** url and click 'Send' we receive the response with 200 OK status code
+  After we enter example **http://localhost:8080/api/accounts** URL and click 'Send' we receive the response with 200 OK status code
   <br/>![screenshot1](src/main/resources/img/accountsGetOkScreenshot.png)
   <br/>We can specify which account we want to receive adding its id